-In 1987, DJ Frenchie left/was sacked from PCRL, so decided to start his own station.
-So on the 1st May 1987 Second City Radio (SCR) was born on 93 FM.
+DJ Frenchie was one of the original DJs on PCRL, but in 1987 he decided to leave and start his own station.
+So, on the 1st May 1987 Second City Radio (SCR) was born on 93 FM.
 SCR was a lot mellower than PCRL playing more soul and dance music, including house music which was new at the time.

 The station was supposed to be on from 7pm on Friday till 5am on Monday but after its first weekend on air, the station was troubled with hassle from the authorities and technical problems.
 To get round these problems, on the 18th of July, SCR moved to 95 FM.
 However, they still seemed to suffer more problems than other stations with their signal varying from week to week, along with the amount of hours they were on.